-- At a theoretical level, I study trust, organizational routines/capabilities, and microinstitutional processes.
+- At a theoretical level, I study institutional processes, in particular trust, routines, and legitimacy.

-- At a substantive level, I address interorganizational relationships, R&D, and firm success.
+- At a substantive level, I address interorganizational relationships, innovation, and firm success.

-- At a methodological level, I utilize experiments, surveys, and large archival data sets.
+- At a methodological level, I utilize experiments, key informant surveys, and large archival data sets.

-My work has appeared or is conditionally accepted for publication in top outlets including the American Sociological Review, the Proceedings of the National Academy of Sciences, the Academy of Management Journal, the Strategic Management Journal, the Journal of Management, Strategic Organization, Long Range Planning, Entrepreneurship Theory and Practice, and the Journal of Product Innovation Management, among other journals.
-It has so far been cited more than 3,000 times on Google Scholar.
+My research has been published in leading outlets such as the Academy of Management Journal, Administrative Science Quarterly, American Sociological Review, Journal of Applied Psychology, Organization Science, Proceedings of the National Academy of Sciences, Strategic Management Journal, and other scholarly journals.
+It has so far been cited more than 10,000 times on Google Scholar.

 Please see my list of publications to learn more about my published and work-in-progress research.